ararati/glassofcode.com/content/posts/preventing-memory-leaks-in-js.md

 Understanding and addressing memory leaks in JavaScript applications is crucial for maintaining their performance and resource efficiency.
 By recognizing the various scenarios that can lead to memory leaks and taking proactive steps to mitigate them, you can ensure your applications run smoothly and efficiently, providing a better user experience and avoiding potential issues down the line.

-To prevent memory leaks in JavaScript applications, follow practices which I discussed above:
+To prevent memory leaks in JavaScript applications, follow the practices that I discussed above:
 - Clear unused variables and references.
 - Handle circular references carefully.
 - Manually remove global object properties.